chaithradrao/protractortest/README.md

-	•	Run the following command to clone the repo for the simple Business Insider protractor tests git clone https://github.com/chaithradrao/protractortest.git
+	•	Run the following command to clone the repo for the simple Business Insider protractor tests git clone https://github.com/chaithradrao/protractortest.git This creates a directory 'protractortest'.

-	•	Run ‘npm install’ in the same directory where repo was cloned
+	•	Change directory to 'protractortest' and run ‘npm install’ in it

 	•	Run command ‘protractor conf.js’ to run the tests

+Note: May have to run these commands as admin (sudo)